na-na-hi/renget/archive/smgenlorePh2P1.md

  -> And like all good Apocalypses, everybody's fighting one another for a reason they can't quite put their finger on. <-

    We intro in on Xing Tian who has gone completely berzerk.
 Xing has invaded Japan and taken control of (the now actively erupting) Mt.
 Fuji, and has been terrorising the surrounding area essentially since Ragnarok started.
-   Amaterasu goes up *(fresh from her Summer vacation)*, jobs to Xing while under the volcanic clouds because she has no connection to the Sun, before Susano-O interrupts her imminent execution and deals with Xing for her.
+   Amaterasu goes up the mountain *(fresh from her Summer vacation)*, jobs to Xing while under the volcanic clouds because she has no connection to the Sun, before Susano-O interrupts her imminent execution and deals with Xing for her.
 They figure out that he's been mind-controlled by a *le evil aura* / a literal black cloud above his head; and so Susano-O decides to go find out what the fuck's really going on.
    *~~While it's tempting to imply this event is the same as the Adventure mode "Xing Tian's Mountain" that released as the same time, it appears the two are unrelated in terms of lore.~~*

    He heads to China, to find the coasts destroyed by a tsunami sourced from Ao Kuang's *(not destroyed)* Palace.
 He's greeted by Erlang Shen's ~~innocent pibble~~ 'evil cloud'-possessed dog, Erlang gets it under control, and then they chat for a bit.
 Erlang thinks it's Susano-O's fault (as he arrived at the same time the storms and clouds started), Susano-O dismisses his concern.
    Another tsunami is about to hit, in which Erlang shows what he'd been doing for most of the ongoing apocalypse so far; turning into a big bird and using the wind-force from flpping his wings to break it up, and protect the survivors behind him.
-He's about to fail with this one, but Erlang swallows his pride when the two realise Wukong is nearby *(not at the Norse Pantheon any more)*.
+He's about to fail with this one, but Erlang swallows his pride when the two realise Wukong is nearby *(not at the Norse Pantheon)*.
 Erlang asks for help, Wukong shifts into a second big bird and the tsunami is defended against as the two shapeshifters flap along together.
    Happy times.

 -> Susano-O naruto-runs westward. <-